 Mont Rose College of Management and Sciences in London offers this course with the approval of BTEC Edexcel.
-The Pearson BTEC Level-5 HND Hospitality Management.
-This course provides a specialist work – related programme of study that covers key knowledge, understanding and practical skills required in the hospitality industry and also offers particular specialist emphasis through the choice of specialised units.
+The Pearson BTEC Level-5 HND Hospitality Management course provides a specialist work – related programme of study that covers key knowledge, understanding and practical skills required in the hospitality industry and also offers particular specialist emphasis through the choice of specialised units.

 |Awarding Body||Pearson Edexcel|

 |Level of Course||HND is a Level-5 qualification (equivalent to the second year of a UK Bachelors degree).
 There is an embedded Level-4 exit qualification, Higher National Certificate (HNC).|

 |Number of Credit Hours||Upon successful completion of the course the student will have completed at least 240 credits.
 On completion of HNC the student will have completed at least 120 credits|

 |BTEC Higher National Certificate (1 Year)||The HNC is a Level-4 qualification delivered over one year.
 It is an embedded component of the HND, however, it can be taken as a stand-alone qualification.
 If a student opts to take the HNC, then they would be eligible for Higher National Certificate after successful completion of a minimum of 8 modules.|

 |BTEC Higher National Diploma (2 Years)||The HND is a Level-5 qualification delivered over two years, the first year at Level-4 and the second year at Level-5.
 If a student opts to take the HND Courses, the student they would be eligible for a Higher National Diploma after successful completion of a minimum of 16 modules.|

 |Attendance||Full-time students are required to attend 21 hours per week in term time.|

 |Workload||We recommend an average of 8-10 hours home study time per week for this programme.|

 After completing the course the student will be able to: